 How to embrace the opposite

-We’ll examine our most frequent responses to conflict and explore how we can expand our repertoire to actually benefit and deal with the “opposition”.
-We will also apply creative thinking to work on some of our unresolved conflicts.
-Join us for this experience and you’ll feel more prepared to face the moments when a relationship seems to be ready to break.
+In this Mind U program, we will look at conflict from several different perspectives: intrapersonal and interpersonal.
+We’ll examine what our most frequent responses to conflict are and explore how we can expand our response repertoire to more effectively resolve conflict.
+We will also have an opportunity to apply creative thinking to work on some of our most difficult unresolved conflicts.
+Join us for this experience and you’ll feel more prepared to successfully face the conflicts in your life.

 The Skinny: 3 things you will do in this session